Transdisciplinary Initiatives Program (TIP)

 - Pages 2-3: Project description (Arial font 10)

-- The project goals, the potential impact on child and/or maternal health, the individuals and disciplines involved
+- The project goals, the potential impact on maternal and child health, the individuals and disciplines involved

-Upon completion you will be emailed a unique link to begin your CHRI application.
+Upon completion you will be emailed a unique link to begin your MCHRI application.

 Letter of Intent Deadline (required): January 15, 2019 - 5:00 PM